-This is from a letter to Nature (The verbosity epidemics) by Rebecca Grais and coauthors:
+This is from a letter to Nature (

 The terminology used in the field of public health has developed into a code that is nearly incomprehensible.
 Commonplace vocabulary includes "capacity-strengthening," "harmonization and alignment," developing the "fiscal space" for countries "under stress" or with "special needs," using "cluster strategies," and "partnerships" between "NGOs, FBOs, CBOs."
 But what do these terms actually mean?